 - Give back

 Giving back to the community is a reflection of your character.
 Are you a giver or a taker?
 The attitude you adopt will determine if you become a person of success or a person of significance.
-There are a lot of people who are financially successful, but only a few names are remembered.
+There are a lot of individuals who are financially successful, but only a few names are remembered.
 The ones we remember are those who have made a difference in the world that we live in.

 To become a leader people admire and respect, you must become a person of significance.
 People don’t follow you because you take from them; they follow you because you give to them.
-Strive to live a life that creates a difference in this world; gives back more than you take, and you can look back at a true success.
+Strive to live a life that creates a difference in this world; gives back more than you take, and you can look back at a real success.

 Quotes from Bill Gates